bikashkumars/aws-architect/analytics/readme.md

 ACID compliance ( Fully consistant )

-Auto Scale In and Out
+Auto Scale In and Out.

+It offers 2 types of consistency model

+- Eventually consistent - where write speed if fast but you may see old record
+- Consistent - Where speed is slow, but always you will get latest record

 It's coming under serverless category